-Do you want to be prepared with vegan staples that you need in case of an emergency or mandatory quarantines?
+Do you want to be prepared with vegan staples in case of an emergency?
 Well, you don’t just have to live on beans and rice.
-Let me show you some easy ways that you can make things like butter, cheese, mayo, sour cream, yogurt, and vegan meats from self-stable items.
+Let me show you some easy ways to make things like butter, cheese, mayo, sour cream, yogurt, and vegan meats from shelf-stable ingredients.
 You can stock up on these ingredients and easily make your own staples as needed.

 A stack of 3 types of vegan cheese made from canned coconut milk.